hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric.md

             </td>
             <td>
                 <b>
-                    [FAB-11334] Adds a viper Cmd to unjoin a peer from a channel (#2769) - DO NOT REVIEW
+                    [FAB-11334] Adds a viper Cmd to unjoin a peer from a channel
                 </b>
             </td>
         </tr>